 - Urinary problems – frequency, urgency, leakage, recurrent UTI

-- Overactive bladder – here are expert guides on bladder control issues or choose sensitive bladder products.
+- Overactive bladder – here are expert guides on bladder control issues.

 - Reduced sex drive/loss of libido – here are some expert tips on sex and relationships during menopause and sexual desire products.

-- Intercourse can be uncomfortable/painful – here’s expert advice on how to cope with painful sex and products for sexual discomfort.
+- Intercourse can be uncomfortable/painful – here’s expert advice on how to cope with painful sex.

 About Ruth Devlin